phantasy-project/mpl4qt/docs/source/src/tut.rst

-All the widgets in the *Widget Box* column could be dragged and dropped to the form space to serve with different purposes, e.g. the *Label* usually is used to provide static indication.
-So we can place a title with *Label*: drag the *Label* icon from *Widget Box* to the form workspace, double click to name it as *Random X-Y Curve Plotter*, and in the *Property Editor* column, simply check out some items to make it look better, e.g. set *Point Size* as 20, check *Bold*, just as the following image shows:
+All the widgets in the *Widget Box* column could be dragged and dropped to the form space to serve with different purposes, e.g. the *Label* usually is used to provide the static indication.
+So we can place a title with *Label*: drag the *Label* icon from *Widget Box* to the form workspace, double-click to name it as *Random X-Y Curve Plotter*, and in the *Property Editor* column, simply check out some items to make it look better, e.g. set *Point Size* as 20, check *Bold*, just as the following image shows: